From Goldfish Bowl to Planted Discus Tank: My Life With Fish

 The challenge was how to re-enter it, as the world that I remembered from 25 years earlier had changed considerably.
 The technology and range of products had morphed into something that I no longer understood.
 My own lifestyle had changed and I knew that my wife would not tolerate having a nest of 20-gallon tanks in our den or living room.
 The focus of the hobby itself seemed to have shifted to the more interesting and glamorous saltwater segment.
 I knew then, and still know now, that I understood nothing about saltwater fish and maintaining a marine environment.

 With access to some of the best brands in aquatics, I knew that what I wanted to do had to be spectacular.
 I wanted to create living art for my home.
-To narrow the range of possibilities, I attended various trade shows and visited retailers known for their expertise, such as North Dallas Aquariums and All About Fish in
+To narrow the range of possibilities, I attended various trade shows and visited retailers known for their expertise, such as North Dallas Aquariums and All About Fish in Concord, California.
+I had lengthy discussions with Jeff Turner and Roger Degregori.
+It was during this investigative research that I learned of discus and how beautiful and interactive they are.
+I knew almost immediately that I wanted a discus tank—a planted discus tank, of course.

 Plants & Discus